rehapro

 BMAS: rehapro - New impetus for rehabilitation

 The aim is to strengthen the principle of "prevention before rehabilitation" and "rehabilitation before retirement", to maintain or restore the ability to work and to reduce the number of people entering reduced earning capacity pensions, integration or social assistance.
-To this end, the Leipzig Job Centre launched the two projects SanusLE and LIPSY was launched.
-New Our third rehapro project was also added in 2024 "G2 - healthy together"which also allows a family-based approach for the entire community of need.
+To this end, the Leipzig Job Centre launched the two projects SanusLE and LIPSY which expired in 2025.
+Since 2024, our third rehapro project "G2 - healthy together" which also enables a family-related approach for the entire community of need.

 Our rehapro projects in Leipzig: